 Gary R Pattison, B.A., A.A.S., LAT Research Analyst Senior/Manager

 Gary grew up in Virginia and received his bachelors degree from Emory & Henry College.
 After moving to Lexington he also completed the Computer Information Systems & Technology program at Lexington Community College (now Bluegrass Community and Technical College.)
-He is a American Association for Laboratory Animal Science (AALAS) Laboratory Animal Technician, with 15+ years of experience with laboratory animal models and their care and is the publications chair for the Kentucky Branch AALAS.
-He joined the Ambati lab the end of 2005 as an assistant mouse colony manager.
-He became full-time with the lab in August 2010 and continues to look after the lab's mice, including the electronic ones now too.
-He is currently preparing for the Susan Bradley-Cox Tri for Sight Triathlon/Duathlon, running at night, swimming daily, and biking or kayaking on the weekends.
+He is a American Association for Laboratory Animal Science (AALAS) Laboratory Animal Technician, with 15+ years of experience with laboratory animal models and their care.
+He joined the Ambati lab the end of 2005 and became full-time with the lab in August 2010 and continues to look after the lab's mice, including the electronic ones now too.
+Outside of work, he likes to kayak, hike, geocache, and gives his attention to bettering his community and the environment.

 Darrell Robertson, B.S.
 Research Analyst Senior